ShantiAshram/ShantiAshram/README.md

 ### Fixing Issues

 We welcome contributions from the community to improve our website.
 If you'd like to fix an issue or work on an enhancement, follow these steps:
+PS.
+Reach out to shantiashramtech@gmail.com to get access to our Trello, Confluence, and other information for onboarding.

 1. Browse our [Trello board](https://trello.com/b/CRiwsjfr/shanti-ashram-web-development) to find an issue you'd like to work on.
 If you don't find an existing issue, feel free to create a new one.